-Since 2007 Edmond Public Schools has grown by thousands of students and there are now several middle and elementary schools with close to, or more than 1,000 students.
-To keep class sizes optimal for learning, and provide relief to crowded schools, the district is constructed Heartland Middle School which opened August 19, 2016.
-The district is also planning on constructing a fourth high school which will be located at Air Depot and Covell.
-The construction timeline for the fourth high school has not been determined and depends on growth patterns in the district as well as the passage of future bond issues.
-Bond money pays for the construction of new schools and the upkeep and maintenance of existing facilities.
+Since 2007, Edmond Public Schools has grown by thousands of students and there are several middle and elementary schools with close to or more than 1,000 students.
+To keep class sizes optimal for learning, and provide relief to crowded schools, the district has constructed new schools and has plans to open more in the coming years.